Summoned-Archfiend/Understanding-Node/chapters/4_engines.md

 ## Parsing

-The `v8` parser also has a preparser, but in an admission from `google` the preparser is actually currently sueless for most modern JS.
+The `v8` parser also has a preparser, but in an admission from `google` the pre-parser is actually currently useless for most modern JS.
 Additionally, the inner functions must be re-parsed unless they are compiled in the outer function, this means that unless we wrap out functions, they are lazy loaded, unlike variables which are eager loaded, below is a code example of this.

 <pre>
 <code>